arendst/Tasmota/scripter.md

 >**\>T**
 executed on teleperiod time (**SENSOR** and **STATE**), get tele vars only in this section
+remark: json variable names (like all others) may not contain math operators like - , you should set setoption64 1 to replace - with underscore

 >**\>F**
 executed every 100 ms